KatieUde/robin_williams_theatre/README.md

 We're not worried about custom visual design, so feel free to use any CSS framework, or roll your own.

-However, we need the site to work on mobile, so keep that in mind
+However, we need the site to work on mobile, so keep that in mind.